Utsav-soni/Iksika.i/README.md

   - Go to the API section
   - Create a new API and copy it

-2. Enter your Groq and Langsmith API key in the commented line in app.py or Create .env file and paste it in the same folder as the app.py
+2. Enter your Groq and Langsmith API key in the commented line in iksika.py or Create .env file and paste it into the same folder as the iksika.py
    Format for .env:
    `GROQ_API_KEY=XXXXXXX, LANGSMITH_API_KEY=XXXXXXXXXXX`